neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `volumes.<volume-id>.local`

+**Optional** Volumes could also be assotiated with folder on a local machine.
-A _local_ path relative to the project's root.
+A _local_ path should be relative to the project's root.
 Used for uploading/downloading content to the storage.

 Volumes without a set `local` attribute cannot be used by the `neuro-flow upload` and `neuro-flow download` commands.